 At Timeless Chocolate, the ingredients are decided upon first, and then the products are discovered therein.
 Unlike most chocolate makers, the guys (& girl) at Timeless are not focused on the cacao farmers so much as on the Okinawan sugar cane farmers they work with.
-Welcome to the sweeter side of this island they all call home.
+Welcome to the sweeter side of this island, and some of the best food in Okinawa.

 Virtually Setting the Scene